 Babies differ in how often they want to feed and how much milk they want to take.
 Feed your baby when they're hungry, and don't try to force them to finish a bottle.

 Never leave a baby alone to feed with a propped-up bottle as they may choke on the milk.

 Talk to your midwife, health visitor or other mothers with experience of bottle feeding if you need help.
 You'll find the phone number for your health visitor in your baby's red book.

 Why doesn't my baby settle after a feed?

-If your baby swallows air while bottle feeding and is then put down to sleep, this may cause discomfort and make them cry.
-After a feed, hold your baby upright against your shoulder or propped forward on your lap.
-Gently rub their back so that any trapped air can find its way out easily.
+If your baby swallows air while bottle feeding and is then put down to sleep, they may feel uncomfortable and cry.
+After a feed, it's usually helpful to hold your baby upright against your shoulder or propped forward on your lap.
+Gently rub their back so any trapped air can find its way out easily.
 But there's no need to overdo it – wind is not as big a problem as many people think.